qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

   {{< img src="/images/cloud-migration-tooling/readiness-levels.png" alt="Cloud Readiness Categories" >}}
 {{< /figure >}}

-Konveyor uses a similar classification that is generated automatically and transparently from its analysis results.
+Konveyor uses a similar classification that the analysis generates automatically and transparently.
 Key checks include:

 * Use of outdated or proprietary frameworks
 * Reliance on the file system or local state